FascodeNet/alterlinux/README.rst

 They can be found below `configs/baseline/ <configs/baseline/>`_  and `configs/releng/ <configs/releng/>`_
 (respectively).
 Both profiles are defined by files to be placed into overlays (e.g. *airootfs* -> *the image's /*).

+Read `README.profile.rst <README.profile.rst>`_ to learn more about how to create profiles.

 Create images
 =============